Hokid/vue-loaders/README.md

 It\`s mandatory step.
 Without this CSS your loaders will not appears on page.

-There is two ways how to use the library.
+There are two ways how to use the library.

-First is to use main component `vue-loaders`.
+The first is to use main component `vue-loaders`.

 ```html
 <vue-loaders name="ball-beat"></vue-loaders>